 Custom-tailored conservation coloring and activity books are an effective method to engage and inform children and adults in topics of local biodiversity, ecosystems, and conservation issues and solutions.
-I have been designing science education coloring books for over 15 years and am excited about the potential for sharing this tool with as many primate habitat communities as I can reach.
+I have been designing science education coloring books for over 17 years and am excited about the potential for sharing this tool with as many primate habitat communities as I can reach.
 Contact me if you would like to have a custom book designed for children in your community!

-Please feel free to download the 1st edition of the book for SE Madagascar (RBC Lemur Conservation Coloring Book 2018) and share with children in your life – we are providing the book open-source so that more students can learn about conservation issues facing the lemurs.
-(Note: to best view this book, in your Safari browser window right click and choose two page continuous, or in Adobe Reader, select View > Page Display > Two Page View).If you would like to have hard copies they are available at-cost directly from Corporate Color Printing (www.4printing.net).
-Glossy cover, 41p (perforated for easy removal), English & Malagasy (Southern dialect).
-50–$4.50each; 100–$4.43each; 200–$3.93each.
+Please feel free to download both editions of the coloring book and share with children in your life – we are providing the books open-source so that more students can learn about conservation issues facing the lemurs.
+If you would like to have hard copies they are available at-cost directly from Corporate Color Printing (www.4printing.net).
+Glossy cover, perforated pages for easy removal, English & Malagasy.
 Email request to: firstname.lastname@example.org, or write me with questions!